-Content Creator Katie Wagner came to mtl after acting as the marketing & communications coordinator for PICT Classic Theatre.
-A graduate of Mercyhurst University with a B.A. in strategic communication, Katie now lives in Mt.
+Content Creator Katie Wagner came to mtl in 2015 after acting as the marketing & communications coordinator for PICT Classic Theatre.
+Katie also currently works for Odato Marketing Group, a marketing agency based out of Sarasota, FL.
+Originally from Indiana, PA, Katie is a 2012 graduate of Mercyhurst University, where she studied strategic communication and voice performance.
+Katie now lives in Mt.
 Lebanon with her husband, Killian, and her cat, Tonks.

 Jean Peterson has been an account executive for mtl for 16 years.
 Jean works with clients of every industry in the Pittsburgh area and is committed to the success of local companies.
 A Mt.
 Lebanon resident for more than 30 years, Jean continually makes strides to improve our local economy through progressive advertising.
 Jean and her husband, Tom Peterson, have three daughters.
 She enjoys scouting out new Pittsburgh events, attractions, and restaurants as well as cooking, gardening and vacationing with her family.